EMPHASIS ON THIS PAGE IS ON THE UNITED KINGDOM'S INVOLVEMENT WITH COUNTRIES AND TERRITORIES THROUGHOUT THE WORLD

 and Romania joined in 2007.
 TURKEY

 also hopes to join the EU.
+However the United Kingdom formally left the EU on 31 January 2020.

 In 2004 the UK was the second largest investor in PERU